rahjooh/CryptoTrade/internal/metrics/rate/rate.md

    reader passes its bound IP to the rate helpers so metrics can be emitted and visualised per address.
-3. **Capture** – Functions such as `ReportSnapshotWeight` (Binance) or `ReportKucoinSnapshotWeight` parse the weight headers and compute `used` and `remaining` quotas for that IP.
+3. **Capture** – Functions such as `ReportSnapshotWeight` (Binance) or `ReportKucoinSnapshotWeight` parse the weight headers and compute the `used` quota for that IP.
 4. **Log** – Metrics are logged via `logger.LogMetric` with the exchange component and IP dimension.
 5. **Publish** – The logger forwards numeric metrics to CloudWatch using